lojak57/BaseForm/MULTI_TENANT_README.md

-# Multi-Tenant Architecture for VCSews Platform
+# Multi-Tenant Architecture for White-Label-Webshop Platform

-This document explains how the multi-tenant database architecture works for the VCSews platform, allowing you to run multiple webshops from a single database while maintaining data isolation.
+This document explains how the multi-tenant database architecture works for the White-Label-Webshop platform, allowing you to run multiple webshops from a single database while maintaining data isolation.

 ## Overview